 Attend a civil engineering open event

-An open day is a great place to start if you want to make sure that a career in civil engineering is right for you.
+An open day is a great place to start if you want to make sure that a career in civil engineering is for you.
 They are fun, usually free, provide an insight into what the career involves and give the discipline some real-world context.

-The Institution of Civil Engineers (ICE) runs events and universities run taster days to give potential students an idea of what studying for a degree in the subject might be like.
+The Institution of Civil Engineers (ICE) runs events and universities offer taster days to give potential students an idea of what studying for a degree in the subject might be like.
 By attending, you'll meet students studying the course you're interested in, hear about course modules and what they involve, take a tour of the campus and, if you're lucky, have a go at some hands-on activities.

 Research your entry route

-Convinced you want to become a civil engineer?
+Convinced that you want to become a civil engineer?
 Your next step should be to find out how you're going to get there.

-You have a couple of options, but one thing is certain - you need the relevant qualifications.
+You have a couple of options, but one thing is certain - you'll need to have the relevant qualifications.

 As an apprentice you'll earn while you learn.
 It takes longer to become qualified, but along the way you'll gain invaluable hands-on experience.
 Civil engineering apprenticeships are available with a range of employers, at a variety of levels - you could start at the bottom (with a Level 2 or 3 apprenticeship) and work your way up, or you could opt for a (Level 6 or 7) degree apprenticeship.
 As a degree apprentice you'll obtain either a BEng (Level 6) or MEng (Level 7), over an average of four to six years.
 The following employers all offer civil engineering degree apprenticeships: